Side by side for the Gospel

 Christians need to have been in regular attendance at NCC for three months, and be 18 years of age, before being accepted as members.

 Yes, attending is a key element to becoming a member.
 It is where we explain the aspects of being spiritually in agreement with each other.
-It is also where we explain the vision of this church as all members need to be in agreement to partner effectively in this.
+Doing Essentials first is fundamental to this, which is why Unite follows Essentials.

 Some churches require people to undergo adult baptism prior to being accepted as church members.
 At North Coast Church we do not.
 We consider a genuine confession of Jesus as Lord, and an eager desire to grow as a Christian here at NCC as adequate.
 Because people are agreeing to partnership, we are also looking for agreement with the vision of the church.
 This is not to downplay the importance of baptism as an expression of Christian obedience; it is just that we do not link it to church membership.